 You may be able to get the criminal charges thrown out if your original traffic stop was unlawful.
 It is also possible that the equipment you were tested on was not properly maintained, making all test results invalid.

 District Clerk | Tarrant County, Texas — The Tarrant County District Clerk manages most of the business operations for the 27 District Courts in Tarrant County that hear felony criminal cases.
 The district clerk files and maintains all indictments handed down from the grand jury and also enters data and processes all documents referencing individual cases.
 Use this website to learn more about the Criminal Section.

 Offender Education Programs | Texas Department of Licensing and Regulation (TDLR) | Texas.gov — Under Article 42.12, Section 13(j) of the Texas Code of Criminal Procedure, persons convicted of subsequent DWI offenses to attend a program for “repeat offenders” approved by the Texas Commission on Alcohol and Drug Abuse (TCADA).
 Use this website to view education programs in Texas.
 Learn more about DWI education, DWI intervention, and alcohol education for minors.

 Find A Tarrant County Defense Attorney for Felony DWI | Law Offices of Richard C. McConathy

 If you or your loved one were arrested for a felony DWI offense in Fort Worth or a surrounding area of Tarrant County, you need to take the criminal charges very seriously.
 Prosecutors are seeking maximum sentences in these cases and you will want to have an attorney to hopefully avoid the worst possible punishments.

-The Law Offices of Richard C. McConathy can take an aggressive approach to protecting your rights.
-We will answer all of your legal questions as soon as you call (817) 422-5350 or contact us online to take advantage of a free consultation.
+The Law Offices of Richard C. McConathy can take an aggressive approach to protect your rights.
+We will answer all of your legal questions as soon as you call (817) 422-5350 or contact us online to take advantage of a consultation.